 WHAT YOU MAY NOT HAVE KNOWN ABOUT THE ELDERLY:

 > Poverty Is Still a Serious Issue for Senior Citizens.
-Over 16% of seniors live in poverty.
+Over 16% of senior citizens live in poverty.

 > Seniors Citizens Still Drive, Even When They Shouldn't.
 About 80% of seniors own a car and drive frequently.
 Whereas only 1% of senior deaths is due to a motor vehicle accident, they are more likely to have crashes at intersections than other age groups.